 Defamation, Slander and Libel: The Basics

-“Published” doesn’t have to mean printed in a newspaper.
-It can be said on a TV program, on the radio, on a social media platform, in a speech, or printed on a bumper sticker—basically, it has to be spread somehow, intentionally.
+Published doesn’t have to mean the defamatory statement was printed in a newspaper.
+It can be said on a TV program, on the radio, on a social media platform, in a speech, or on a website.
+However the false statement is spread, it must be done intentionally.

-For example, Joe Smith, a plumber, is minding his own business.
-Somebody with a similar first and last name—Joey Smith—is arrested and accused of a shooting a police officer.
-The newspaper is careless and puts a story on the front page with the headline, “Joe Smith accused of shooting a state trooper.”
-The paper also runs a photo of you, which they had on file when you were the Rotary Club vice president.
+For example, Joe Smith is a plumber and has never been arrested.
+Somebody with a similar name—Joe Smyth—is arrested and accused of assaulting a police officer.
+A newspaper is careless and puts a story on the front page with the headline, “Joe Smith accused of assaulting state trooper,” along with a photo of Joe Smith the plumber.

-In the United States, the bar is set much higher when a public figure, celebrity, or actor has been wronged.
+In the United States, the bar is set much higher when a public figure or celebrity has been wronged.

 The 1964 Supreme Court case New York Times vs. Sullivan established that a public figure must prove that not only was a false statement published but that it was published with “actual malice.”

-That means the person or media organization making the false statement knew it was false but published it anyway, or should have known it was false.
-They must have demonstrated “reckless disregard for the truth”—either they didn’t check, or they didn’t care.
-This is a huge hurdle to leap.
+That means the person or media organization making the false statement knew or should have known it was false but published it anyway.
+They must have demonstrated “reckless disregard for the truth”—either a lack of fact-checking, or printing the false story in spite of knowing the facts.

-In between public figures and private citizens is a category known as a “limited public figure” (a non-famous person who deliberately injects him or herself into a public debate or position.
-If you become a limited public figure, you lose some of the protections that you had when you were just a private citizen, and winning a defamation lawsuit can become more difficult.
+In between public figures and private citizens is a category known as a “limited public figure.”
+This refers to a non-famous person who deliberately injects him or herself into a public debate or position.
+If you become a limited public figure, you lose some of the protections that you had when you were a private citizen, and winning a defamation lawsuit can become more difficult.